-The Principles of Learning and Teaching Exam is the set of standardized tests candidates must successfully complete in order to be licensed to teach in the state of Kansas.
-The exam measures general and subject-specific knowledge and teaching skills.
+The Praxis II tests are standardized tests candidates must successfully complete in order to be licensed to teach in the state of Kansas.
+The Subject Assessments measure general and subject-specific knowledge and teaching skills.
+The Principles of Learning and Teaching (PLT) tests measure general pedagogical knowledge at one of four grade level ranges: Early Childhood, K-6, 5-9, and 7-12.
 Register for the tests and find study resources at the Praxis website, or contact The Kelly Center on campus for computer-based testing.

 For information on teacher licensure in other states, visit the Certification Map website.

 Education is a field that is always changing and growing, which means you have many career opportunities after college.
 According to the Bureau of Labor Statistics, the employment of school teachers is expected to grow by 17 percent between 2010 and 2020, creating over 281,500 new teaching positions.
 The demand has never been greater for teachers, particularly in the areas of mathematics and science, special education, and early childhood education.
 You may start out in the classroom, but over the course of your career, you may find yourself pursuing a graduate degree in education to become a school counselor, a principal or an education specialist, among others.
 So what are your opportunities with a Teacher Education degree?...